My Account

 All couples fight, but not every couple knows how to do it in a healthy way.
 Further, in the heat of an intense argument, it’s human nature to slip into familiar patterns of communication no matter how ineffective they may be.
 Your conflict style—including your go-to moves in any fight—can hurt your relationship and erode trust over time.

-Based on their findings, here are four signs that the way you fight is hurting your chances at a healthy partnership.
+Based on their findings, here are four signs that the way you fight is hurting your chances at a healthy partnership; known as 4 conflict styles that hurt your relationship.

 You’re critical